willstepp/writings/sanctum-kthadras/sk.notes.md

 * Trust the reader to fill in the gaps.
 Make them participate in the storytelling!

 * Samuel Delaney on what makes a believable character: purposeful, habitual, and gratuitous actions

+* At some time between first and final draft, you must ask yourself of each sentence, “What is it saying?” and “What is it doing?”
+Next, ask if there is any way to make it say it more intensely, or do it with more bravura.
+Even better, is there any way to make the sentence be an example of what it’s about?
+Failing that, is there a way to get the sentence to say, do, or be something that supports the basic statement in an interesting way?
+Ask yourself if any part of the sentence gets in the way of (prepositional phrases, frequently toward the sentence’s end, are often the worst offenders—also, parenthetical phrases or dangling ideas) the sentence’s doing its job as economically as possible.
+Can that part be reduced or eliminated? - Samuel Delaney

+* Things you do in writing to avoid:
+1) overly verbose sentences
+2) rushing through scenes (pacing)
+3) using flowery dialogue attributions
+4) lazy description, narration

+* Microincidence, micronarrative

+* Break all chapters into scenes.
+Understand each scene’s purpose before you begin the chapter.

+* Think about the micro-narratives happening at both scene and chapter level.
+Consciously develop them and be sure to resolve them in a satisfactory way.

+* “The great enemy of clear language is insincerity.
+When there is a gap between one’s real and one’s declared aims, one turns as it were instinctively to long words and exhausted idioms, like a cuttlefish spurting out ink.”
+― George Orwell, Politics and the English Language

+* You can approach the act of writing with nervousness, excitement, hopefulness, or even despair--the sense that you can never completely put on the page what's in your mind and heart.
+You can come to the act with your fists clenched and your eyes narrowed, ready to kick ass and take down names.
+You can come to it because you want a girl to marry you or because you want to change the world.
+Come to it any way but lightly.
+Let me say it again: you must not come lightly to the blank page.

+* Write in scenes, not chapters.
+How many scenes per chapter is down to rhythm.
+Whatever feels right.

+* Start scenes late as possible.
+End with a punch, narratively or emotionally.

 ### Abigail